rahil627/my-programming-stuff/langs/programming-languages.md

 Dart (JIT, also has AOT) - surprisingly fast, or maybe not, since it's google (python/pypy and ruby/truffleruby would go here but are impractical)

-**Elixir** (BEAM) - particularly bad for simele CPU tasks used in becnharks but note: the magical concurrency that occurs in BEAM puts it on top of most dynamic languages, especially when it come to real applications (not synthetic benchmarks, nor hand-written concurrency)
+**Elixir** (BEAM) - particularly bad for simple CPU tasks used in becnharks but note: the magical concurrency that occurs in BEAM puts it on top of most dynamic languages, especially when it come to real applications (not synthetic benchmarks, nor hand-written concurrency)

 Ruby (YJIT > MJIT) - an alt. runtime yet practical too (unlike python's pypy) PHP - opcode/vm-like runtime, surprisingly slow..